ducnguyen510/ducnguyen510.github.io/index.md

 My interests include computer systems, music and psychology.

-In free time, i enjoy reading book, travel and play guitar.
+In free time, i enjoy reading book, talk with friend and learn something new.